FSP or Fachsprachenprüfung is a specialised medical German language exam designed to assess your proficiency in medical German.

 Watch a video discussing the FSP and all the parts of the exam with examples by clicking here.

 For most students, it is a challenge to understand what this test truly entails.
 "Is this going to be completely in German"?
-Some are worried if they are going to be good enough "Are they going to test my knowledge in medicine/surgery or gynaecology"? or even "How can i prepare for this dreaded exam and what happens if i FAIL"?
-Don't worry as by the end of reading this, you will have answers to all of your questions.
-Promise.
+Some are worried if they are going to be good enough.
+"Will they test my knowledge in medicine/surgery or gynaecology"? or even "How can i prepare for this dreaded exam and what happens if i FAIL"?

 Unlike other tests, this one focuses solely on your command over the language as it applies to medical settings, and not on your medical knowledge per se.
 You will be tested in three key areas to mimic real-world hospital situations.
 This 60-minute exam is divided into three parts, each lasting 20 minutes.